necromeo/s3-tool/README.md

 **Options**:

-* `--prefix TEXT`: Prefix to look for keys
+- `--prefix TEXT`: Prefix to look for keys
+- `--delimiter TEXT`: A delimiter is a character you use to group keys.
-* `--http-prefix / --no-http-prefix`: Append HTTP URL Prefix to keys
+- `--http-prefix / --no-http-prefix`: Append HTTP URL Prefix to keys
-* `--all / --no-all`: USE WITH CAUTION!
+- `--all / --no-all`: USE WITH CAUTION!
 If True, will fetch every key in the Bucket
-* `--help`: Show this message and exit.
+- `--help`: Show this message and exit.

 ## `s3-tool upload`